We Are Working to Restore and Enhance Santa Monica Bay

 The Bay Foundation protects ecosystems, fosters climate resiliency, and furthers stewardship.
 Your support propels our work.

-We’re currently working on a range of projects and initiatives across Santa Monica Bay and its watershed to restore natural habitats on land and underwater, address climate change, clean up our waterways, create green spaces in urban areas, and much more.
+We’re actively working on a variety of projects and initiatives across Santa Monica Bay and its watershed to restore natural habitats, both on land and underwater, address climate change, clean up waterways, create green spaces in urban areas, and much more.

 Abalone Restoration Program